 3. Only Leh taxis are allowed to visit Tso Moriri

-As per Leh taxi union rules, you will have to have a taxi based out in Leh in order to visit Tso Moriri lake unless you are not traveling by your own personal car.
+As per Leh taxi union rules, you will have to have a taxi based out in Leh in order to visit Tso Moriri lake unless you are not traveling by your own personal car or bike.
 When coming from Manali, you will be having Manali taxi in most cases unless you plan to call a Leh based taxi to pick you from Manali or make such an arrangement on Manali – Leh Highway.
-Hence, you cannot visit Tso Moriri on such taxis unless you want to end up in a tussle with an already unacclimatised body 😉
+Hence, you cannot visit Tso Moriri on such taxis unless you want to end up in a tussle with an already unacclimatized body 😉

 Keep in mind if you are traveling by bus including HPTDC deluxe bus to Leh, there is no option to travel to Tso Moriri directly in such a case as all buses run between Manali and Leh only.